psforever/PSF-LoginServer/README.md

 will be in the `PSF-LoginServer/target` directory.
 Now you can copy the ZIP file to a server you want to run it on.
 You will need the Java 8 runtime (JRE only) on the target to run this.
 In the ZIP file, there is a `bin/` directory with some helper scripts.
 Run the correct file for your platform (.BAT for Windows and shell script for Unix).

+## Troubleshooting
+1. If dependency resolution results in certificate issues or generates a `/null/` directory into which some library files are placed, the Java versioning is incorrectly applied.
+Your system's Java, via `JAVA_HOME` environment variable, must be advanced enough to operate the toolset and only the project itself requires JDK 8.
+Check that project settings import and utilize Java 1.8_251.
+Perform normal generated file cleanup, e.g., sbt's `clean`.
+Any extraneous folders may also be deleted without issue.
+2. If the server repeatedly complains that "authentication method 10 not supported" during startup, your PostgreSQL database does not support [scram-sha-256](https://www.postgresql.org/docs/current/auth-password.html) authentication.
+Check in your database configuration file `postgresql.conf` that `password_encryption` is set correctly; or, upgrade your PostgreSQL version to one that supports scram-sha-256.
+Whenever changing password encryption methods, all existing passwords FOR THE USERS AND ROLES should be rehashed for the new encryption.

 ## Tools
 ### decodePackets